Windows81/Roblox-Freedom-Distribution/README.md

 To load assets directly from Roblox.com, our software needs to provide a valid `ROBLOSECURITY` token.
 RFD can extract this token through two methods:

-1. _If you are on a Windows and play Rōblox.com_, our RFD will find and decrypt the contents of `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat`.
+1. _If you are on a Windows and play Roblox.com_, our RFD will find and decrypt the contents of `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat`.
 2. Otherwise, across all OS types, RFD will extract your `ROBLOSECURITY` environment variable.

 ## Asset Packs